How to Recreate Jon Hopkins’ Emerald Rush Synth Sound in Ableton Live

 2. Why does the synth need a long sustain?

-3. What does the Flip button on the gate do?
+3. What does the Flip button on the Gate do?

-4. Is side chain compression essential for this sound?
+4. Is side chain compression essential?

 5. Can I save this setup for future use?